bairblog/bairblog.github.io/_posts/2020-11-18-evolvegraph.md

 - extracting the underlying interaction patterns with a latent graph structure, which is able to handle different types of agents in a unified way,
 - capturing the dynamics of interaction graph evolution for dynamic relational reasoning,
 - predicting future trajectories (state sequences) based on the historical observations and the latent interaction graph, and
-- and capturing the uncertainty and multi-modality of future system behaviors.
+- capturing the uncertainty and multi-modality of future system behaviors.

 ## Relational Reasoning with Graph Representation